DNASoftwareIO/WebStarter_HTMX_AlpineJS_ASPNET/Readme.md

-# Web Starter Template for HTMX + Alpin Js + ASP.NET Core Razor Pages
+# Web Starter Template for HTMX + Alpine Js + ASP.NET Core Razor Pages

 This is a simple starter template that can be used on new projects to avoid writing common auth related code.